The steps of my glass art process

-When the “rough” sculpture is completed, I sand it with course Emory sandpaper.
+When the “rough” sculpture is completed, I sand it with coarse emery sandpaper.
 This is a particularly perverse process.
 The words sandpaper and wax just do not belong together.

 The last step in this stage involves my rubbing the piece down with kerosene to remove the sandpaper scratches.
 Otherwise, in the next step, the scratches would show up.

+This is where the “lost wax” process is employed – at the foundry.
 Prior to casting, solid wax sprews are attached to ensure that the glass flows evenly to all parts of the piece.
-In the wax steam-out step (described below), the wax sprews become hollow channels through which the melted glass will move into the sculpture.
+In the wax steam-out step (described later), the wax sprews become hollow channels through which the melted glass will move into the sculpture.
 And later in the process, they themselves become solid glass – from which I often create pendants for my wife!

 Then the wax piece with added sprews and cup is completely encased in at least 2 inches of plaster (aka: investment).